pennlabs/penn-clubs/frontend/markdown/sacfair.md

 - Before recording, you must announce aloud at the start of the session that the presentation portion will be recorded for content purposes and allow students to decide if they wish to stay off-camera until the recording is complete.
 Once the record button is selected, all participants will receive a consent pop up message prompting them to stay in or leave the meeting during the recording.
 - No other virtual session portions should be recorded, including chats, Q & A, or other activities (i.e. icebreakers, etc.) that may occur during sessions.

 To do this, a host of the session can simply just hit the record button.
-To most easily link the file on your club page later, we recommend to click the "Record to the Cloud" option.
+To easily link the file on your club page later, we recommend you click on the "Record to the Cloud" option.

 ![Zoom Recording](zoom2.png)